-As we quickly approach Resurrection Sunday—everybody is rushing to write, you tube or podcast about how the corona virus is affecting this holiday.
-However, right here, the virus does not take center stage as it cannot alter the fact Jesus rose on the third day after his crucifixion.
+As we arrive at Resurrection Sunday—many are confused and divided about how the corona virus is affecting their worship activities.
+However, right here, the virus does not take center stage as it cannot alter the fact Jesus rose on the third day after His crucifixion.
 You cannot put this belief in isolation or quarantine.
 This is the preface of the Good News.
-(Isaiah 61:1) And has been taught and preached for some 2,000 years.
+(Isaiah 61:1) And has long been taught and preached for some 2,000 years.

 The greatest resurrection, to date, is that of our Lord and Savior Jesus the Christ, who is the ultimate centerpiece of our Easter Celebration.
 For the Spirit of God raised him up.
-(Acts 2:23-24) It was not done by the hands of man.
-Which is the foundational principle of all Christian beliefs.
+(Acts 2:23-24) Which is the foundational principle of all Christian beliefs.
 “The chief cornerstone that the builders rejected.”
 Peter’s preeminent point, as he quoted Psalm 118:22, was the stone rejected by the builders was chosen by God, the chief builder, to be the capstone.
 The traditional definition for capstone is a final “crowning” and protective stone laid at the top of an exterior wall.
 Therefore, Jesus was the crowning glory of God’s word as it defines the salvation and redemption of humanity.
 Peter is exerting the fact Jesus Christ was rejected, and crucified by his own people.
-But God, who is building the spiritual house, has chosen Jesus Christ to be the capstone of that building which is composed of all the believers in Jesus Christ.
+But God, who is building the spiritual house, had chosen Jesus Christ to be the capstone of that building which is composed of all the believers in Him.
 (1 Peter 2:6-8)

 How the Easter Bunny got into the picture still has me utterly confused.
-Although the explanation for his arrival can be found in Wikepedia.
+Although the explanation for his arrival can be found in Wikipedia.